 This bedroom was part of Speaker William Conolly's bedroom suite, where he would receive guests in the manner of the French court at Versailles.
 Later, in the 19th century, this room was converted into a library and the mock leather wallpaper dates from this period.
 The Castletown library was sold off in the 1960's.
 The 18th century silk tester bed was brought over from Lucca in Italy and was funded by the Dallas & Cleveland branch of the IGS.
-They also donated the set of four painted side chairs, which are Italian, c 1725 - 1750, Venetian rococo with Florentine upholstery.
-The dressing chest to the right of the bed, is from Rossmore Castle and is an 18th century walnut veneer with brass carrying handles.
-On the table is an late 18th century Meissen vase and cover.
 The rug is a late 18th century Irish needlework rug woven in Wicklow.
 The painted screen behind it also belongs to the Rossmore collection, is from the 17th century and has four leather panels and a painted oriental scheme.
 The chimneypiece is of white marble with a polished Kilkenny limestone insert.
 It is fitted with a brass register grate.